Today’s Talking in “tongues” – My own sad experience

 So where did “tongues” of today come from?

-It is not my intention to repeat the history of the / Charismatic / Pentecostal movement in this post.
+It is not my intention to repeat the 19th /20th century history of the Charismatic / Pentecostal movement in this post.
 I am simply putting the “tongues” that we often witness today to the test by the Principles of Discerning Truth.

 What does it mean to be “filled with the Holy Spirit”?

-This is the language of Luke only, and it appears in the gospel of Luke and Acts.
+This is the language of Luke only, and it appears in the gospel of Luke and Acts (most likely written by Luke).
 It appears nowhere else.

-Luke simply means that those who have completely yielded themselves to the workings of the Holy Spirit will be more conscious of Him and will therefore exhibit His workings in greater strength.
+Luke simply means that those who have completely yielded themselves to the workings of the Holy Spirit will be more conscious of Him and will also exhibit His presence and workings in greater strength.

 “For the eyes of the LORD move to and fro throughout the earth that He may strongly support those whose heart is completely His…” 2Ch 16:9